pangers/Intelligence-iOS-Framework/Examples/Carthage/Objective-C/Intelligence/ReadMe.md

 # Using Carthage

-Intelligence is available via Carthage.You can integrate Uber Rides into your project using Carthage.
+Intelligence is available via Carthage.You can integrate Intelligence into your project using Carthage.
 If you're new to Carthage, check out their [documentation](https://github.com/Carthage/Carthage) first.

 You can install Carthage (with XCode 7+) via homebrew: